-8.1 At least once each calendar year, a committee of Justices in consultation with the Chief Executive and Principal Registrar, the Senior Registrar and the HR Senior Advisor will review this Policy with a view to ensuring that it reflects current best practice.
+8.1 At least once each calendar year, a committee of Justices in consultation with the Chief Executive and Principal Registrar and the Senior Registrar will review this Policy with a view to ensuring that it reflects current best practice.
 The review will be informed by an annual anonymous survey of officers, employees, contractors and service providers of the Court concerning the operation of the policy to be designed and administered by the Chief Executive and Principal Registrar with the benefit of external human resources advice.